Division: Instrumental Conducting & Ensembles, String Performance

 Office: E-570 HFAC

-Mr. Woods worked closely with, and premiered several works by, some of the greatest composers of our time including John Adams, Alvin Lucier, John Zorn, Tod Machover, Ingram Marshall, and Tarik O’ Reagan.
-He has performed at many festivals including Mostly Mozart (Lincoln Center), Bang-on-a-Can, the New Albion SummerScape Festival, the 4×4 Baroque Festival, Norfolk Chamber Music Festival, and the Golden Mask Festival in Moscow, Russia.
-He has also collaborated and performed with the Mark Morris, and Martha Graham dance companies.
+Mr. Woods worked closely with, and premiered several works by, some of the greatest composers of our time, including John Adams, Alvin Lucier, John Zorn, Tod Machover, Ingram Marshall, and Tarik O’ Reagan.
+He has performed at many festivals, including Mostly Mozart (Lincoln Center), Bang-on-a-Can, the New Albion SummerScape Festival, the 4×4 Baroque Festival, Norfolk Chamber Music Festival, and the Golden Mask Festival in Moscow, Russia.
+He has also collaborated and performed with the Mark Morris and the Martha Graham dance companies.